FantasticFiasco/aws-signature-version-4/README.md

   - :x: Non-printable ASCII characters (128–255 decimal characters)
   - :x: Quotation marks
 - Authentication method
-  - :heavy_check_mark: HTTP header authentication is supported
+  - :white_check_mark: HTTP header authentication is supported
   - :x: Query string authentication is not supported
 - HTTP version
-  - :heavy_check_mark: HTTP/1.1 is supported
+  - :white_check_mark: HTTP/1.1 is supported
   - :x: HTTP/2 is not supported, please create an issue if you wish it to be supported

 ## Install via NuGet